Skip to content

 Learn more about causes, symptoms, diagnosis, and dietary supplement interventions for SIBO.

-Addressing SIBO: Diagnostic methods
+Addressing SIBO: Diagnostic Methods

 While SIBO is often difficult to recognize due to its non-specific symptoms, certain laboratory tests have improved our ability to diagnose the condition.
-(4) Common diagnostic tests available for SIBO include bacterial cultures, which involve collecting information on anaerobic and aerobic colony counts in the small intestine, and hydrogen breath tests.
+(4) Common diagnostic tests available for SIBO include bacterial cultures, which involve collecting information on anaerobic and aerobic colony counts in the small intestine and hydrogen breath tests.
 Due to challenges with bacterial cultures, hydrogen breath tests for various substrates, such as lactulose, glucose, lactose, and fructose, have become the predominantly used testing method.
 (3)(4)(5)

-Addressing SIBO: Treatment methods
+Addressing SIBO: Treatment Methods

 Currently, the treatment strategy for SIBO typically involves identifying and addressing the underlying cause, treating the overgrowth of bacteria and associated symptoms, and correcting nutrient deficiencies.
 (1) In addition to identifying the underlying cause and correcting nutritional deficiencies, an integrative approach to SIBO treatment may utilize antimicrobials to address bacterial overgrowth and incorporate dietary interventions.
 (4)

 As previously outlined, there are a number of possible factors that may contribute to the development of SIBO, such as structural, anatomical, or functional abnormalities of the gastrointestinal tract, several health conditions (e.g., IBS, motility and metabolic disorders), impaired immunity, and certain medications.
-(4) Identifying the underlying cause of the overgrowth will inform and impact the optimal approach to treatment.
+(4) Identifying the underlying cause of the overgrowth will inform and impact the optimal approach to treat SIBO.

 A low-FODMAP diet may be beneficial as intake of these foods has been identified as a possible factor contributing to the development of SIBO.

-Follow a SIBO diet
+2. Follow a SIBO Diet

 In cases of SIBO, FODMAPs may be fermented by bacteria in the small intestine leading to digestive symptoms commonly associated with the condition, including abdominal pain, bloating, and flatulence.
 It has been theorized that these symptoms may be improved by restricting carbohydrate intake.
 (6) Therapeutic diets that limit carbohydrate intake, such as the low-FODMAP diet, the Specific Carbohydrate Diet (SCD), and the Gut and Psychology Syndrome (GAPS) diet, have been proposed as a method to eradicate SIBO.
 While these diets may be beneficial in some patients, limited evidence examining their effectiveness is currently available.
 (7)

 In severe cases of SIBO, a liquid elemental diet (ED) may be considered.
 First used for treating wasting syndromes and gastrointestinal disorders such as Crohn’s disease and eosinophilic esophagitis, the elemental diet consists of water and an easily absorbed elemental formula typically composed of amino acids, medium-chain triglycerides, simple carbohydrates, sugars, and essential vitamins and minerals.
-It has been hypothesized that the mechanism by which this diet targets SIBO involves starving small intestinal bacteria by restricting carbohydrate intake and facilitating healing of the GI tract.
-However, further research is necessary to fully understand the mechanism of action for the ED.
-(7)

 Furthermore, while the ED meets energy requirements and provides all necessary nutrients, compliance may be low due to feelings of dietary restriction, taste, blood sugar dysregulation, and certain digestive symptoms (e.g., constipation).
 (7)

-Address the overgrowth
+4. Address the Overgrowth

 Antibiotics, such as rifaximin, are most commonly used to treat overgrowth with varying success, (1)(3) however, long-term or frequent use of antibiotics can be costly and may induce adverse effects on the intestinal microbiome.
 It has been suggested that herbal antimicrobials may be an effective treatment option for bacterial overgrowth.
 A number of herbs have demonstrated antimicrobial activity, such as oil of oregano, wormwood, Coptis root, thyme, red thyme, field horsetail, olive leaf, and berberine extracts.
 (3)

-Certain herbal antimicrobials, such as oil of oregano, have been shown to be as effective as antibiotic treatment.
 One four-week study examined the effects of rifaximin compared to herbal therapy in 104 patients with SIBO, diagnosed by a lactulose breath test (LBT).
 Patients were given a dose of rifaximin three times daily or two capsules of commercial herbal preparations twice daily.

 Following treatment with antibiotic or herbal regimens, another lactulose breath test (LBT) was conducted to determine the effects of the intervention.
 Results demonstrated that 46% of individuals receiving the herbal therapy and 34% of individuals receiving rifaximin had negative follow-up LBTs, indicating similar effectiveness of antibiotic and herbal therapies in SIBO treatment.